 The initiative is also exploring new efforts at marketing local crops.
 Two organic or green farming associations, established by local farmers but supported by the research team, are becoming more and more well-known in Hengxian County in southeast Guangxi.

 Various forms of green and certified organic agriculture in China have been developing rapidly.
-In many places, these forms of farming do build on historically developed farming systems that never relied heavily on industrial inputs; in other places, including in the more favorable regions, such as central and coastal China, the new forms have developed as a radical shift from Green Revolution practices.
+In many places, these forms of farming do build on historically developed farming systems that never relied heavily on industrial inputs; in other places, including in the more favourable regions, such as central and coastal China, the new forms have developed as a radical shift from Green Revolution practices.

 Government support, financial and technical, has been important in most cases, but there are also examples of mostly farmer-led change.
 Public research organizations played an important role in the start-up and development phases of supporting farmers technically and administratively, including with the establishment of internationally recognized certification schemes.